bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+- Semanatic HTML is simply giving HTML meaning to humans and the computer.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+- ```display: block ``` displays a element as a block element and fits the entire width. ```display: inline ``` displays a element as a inline element, kind of like a span tag.

 3. What are the 4 areas of the box model?

+- The four areas are: padding, margin, content, and border.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+-  In the Cross Axis.

 5. Explain why git is valuable to a team of developers.

+- Git allows developers to go back to previous versions of there codebase and keep track of changes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.